Who We Are

 Every one of our outdoor team is fully qualified to instruct and lead.
 They all hold outdoor first aid certificates and are members of the Protection of Vulnerable Groups (PVG) Scheme.
 We’ve got extensive hands-on experience, we’re extremely competent and always put your safety first.
 So you can trust us to look after you.

 We are a registered Scottish Charitable Incorporated Organisation in Scotland.
 Our charity registration number is: SC049755

 Our team is handpicked for their ability to inspire, engage, show empathy and build trust.
 And they’re chosen for their credentials in delivering safe outdoor learning experiences for children, young people and adults too.

-Whether it's our core team of Andy and Kirsty, or one of our trusted associate instructors, you can be sure you’re in very capable, caring hands.
+Whether it's our core team of Andy and Fiona, or one of our trusted associate instructors, you can be sure you’re in very capable, caring hands.